instructure/instructure-ui/packages/ui-color-picker/src/ColorContrast/README.md

 describes: ColorContrast
 ---

-A component for displaying `ColorContrast` between two colors.
-It will perform checks according to the WCAG 2.1 standard, determinig if a given contrast ratio is acceptable for `normal` `large` or `graphics` texts. `normal` needs to be `4.5`, the other two `3`
+A component for displaying color contrast between two colors.
+It will perform checks according to the [WCAG 2.1 standard](https://webaim.org/articles/contrast/#ratio), determinig if a given contrast ratio is acceptable for `normal`, `large` or `graphics` texts. `normal` needs to be `4.5`, the other two `3`.

 ### Color Contrast